iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 *U~crit~* is the critical swimming speed (ms^-1^), *X* is a random number with a distribution contrained by a minimum *S~p~*, which is is the *in situ* swimming potential (expressed as a proportion of *U~crit~*) and the maximum of 1, and *E~p~* is the endurance potential (proportion of time step it is expected to swim) of the fish larvae. \theta is the orientated angle towards a sensed settlement habitat.

+0.00002199002 = 0.219 km^2
+0.00039556719 = 39.6  km^2
+0.00011463490 = 11 hectares

 ### Model configuration

 #### Study location

 The New South Wales (NSW) coastline (2,137 km) was divided into approximately 17 equally sized regions (approximately 125 km each).
 Rocky reef patches were identified using freely available benthic data obtained from NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
-Within each sub-region, four rocky reef patches (approximately X m^2^ each) from across the sub-region were chosen as spawning sites.
+Within each sub-region, four rocky reef patches (approximately 30 hectares in size) from across the sub-region were chosen as spawning sites.
 Larvae were released weekly from the centre of each spawning site in batches of 1000 over the period July 2007 to June 2008.
 In total 3.5 million larvae were released.
 Larvae were allowed to settle to the identified rocky reef patches or benthic habitat patches marked as unknown, as unmapped patches could be potential rocky reef settlement sites.

 ![The 17 regions (each containing four rock reef patches) used to spawn the reef fish larvae along the coastline of New South Wales, Australia](chapters/theoretical/figs/release-sites.png){#fig:release-sites.png}

 #### Physical sub-model

 The oceanographic circulation model used was BRAN3 [Bluelink renalysis, version 3p5; @oke2013], a hindcast model based on the Ocean Forecasting Australia Model (OFAM).
 BRAN is a data-assimilating model that aims to resolve mesoscale eddies in 3-dimensions, at the scale of 10 km in the horizontal (0.1° latitude and longitude) and 5-10 m vertically (15 depth bins between 0 and 105 m).
 The model consists of mean daily current velocities, sea-level anomaly, sea-surface temperature, and salinity over the period January 1993 to September 2012.
-An eddy diffusivity value *K* of 300 ms^-1^ was used, as per similar studies in the region [@condie2016, @chiswell2011].
+An eddy diffusivity value *K* of 300 ms^-1^ was used, as per similar studies in the region [@condie2016; @chiswell2011].
 The time-step of the model was two hours.

 #### Biological sub-model